 To facilitate the use of the Strategy as a strategic framework for ERDF and ESF so-called Managing Authority (MA) networks have been established to support the implementation of the EU Strategy for the Baltic Sea Region.
-The networks consist of representatives from the MA in the eight Member States.
-They hold regular meetings and support the implementation with agreement on thematic priorities and mandates defining "modus operandi", with synchronised or coordinated calls, allowing for invoking of Article 70.
-The MA networks are established to facilitate and support cooperation between Member States on the use of the EUSBSR as a strategic framework for the ESIF, but the experience shows that more needs to be done in order to unlock the full potential of cooperation between Member States.
-The appropriate way of aligning thematic objectives of the Strategy and the Programmes is to synchronise and coordinate macro-regional operations in mainstream programmes.
+The networks consist of representatives from the Managing Authorities in the eight Member States.
+They hold regular meetings and support the implementation with agreement on thematic priorities and mandates defining "modus operandi", with synchronized or coordinated calls, implying Article 70 is also possible.
+The MA-networks are established to facilitate and support cooperation between the Member States on the use of the EUSBSR as a strategic framework for the ESIF, but the experience show that more needs to be done in order to unlock the full potential of cooperation between Member States.
+An accessible way of aligning thematic objectives of the Strategy and the Programmes, is to synchronize and coordinate. macro regional operations in mainstream programmes.
 A formalised mandate and/or guidance describing the functions for the MA networks' operation is highly desirable.

-Transnational Cooperation programmes as supporters of common challenges
+Transnational Cooperation progammes as supporter of common challenges

-Already today transnational programmes are supporting strategy-relevant thematic areas, however due to their size and mission, mainly soft measures can be supported.
-Interreg ADRION programme reflection on the future deriving from past experience shows potential for future investment in the mainstream programmes developed and tested in cooperation projects.
-There is greater room for synergies as well.
-The figure below shows the potential to boost synergies among transnational, cross-border and mainstream programmes.
+Already today transnational programmes are supporting strategy relevant thematic, however due to their size and mission, mainly soft measures can be supported.
+Interreg ADRION programme reflection into the future deriving from past experience show the potential for future investment within the mainstream programmes developed and tested in cooperation projects.
+There is a greater room for synergies as well.
+Picture shows the potential to boost synergies among transnational, CBC and mainstream programmes: